2025 NBA playoffs: (3) New York Knicks vs. (4) Indiana Pacers

-With his father, John Haliburton, back in Gainbridge Fieldhouse after a suspension from the NBA following his altercation with Giannis Antetokounmpo, Tyrese Haliburton became the first player to score 30 points, 10 rebounds, 15 assists, and no turnovers in a playoff game, since turnovers were first tracked in the 1977–78 NBA season as he carried the Pacers to within a victory of their second trip to the NBA Finals.
+With his father, John Haliburton, back in Gainbridge Fieldhouse after a suspension from the NBA following his altercation with Giannis Antetokounmpo, Tyrese Haliburton became the first player to have a stat line of 30 points, 10 rebounds, 15 assists, and no turnovers in a playoff game since turnovers were first tracked in the 1977–78 NBA season.
 Jalen Brunson scored 31 points, while Karl-Anthony Towns had 24 points and 12 rebounds, and OG Anunoby finished with 22 points, but the Knicks fourth quarter rally fell short.
 Pascal Siakam added 30 points while Haliburton had four steals in his second career postseason triple-double.
 Former Knick Obi Toppin's 3-pointer with 46 seconds left put the Pacers up by 10 and sealed the game; it was his first three-point make of the series after going 0-of-6.
+With the win, the Pacers were one victory away from their second trip to the NBA Finals.

 The Knicks won at home for the first time in the series to stave off elimination and force a Game 6 in Indiana.
 They became the first team during the postseason to keep the Pacers below 100 points in a game in part due an effective, swarming defensive performance which forced 19 turnovers from Indiana.
 The Knicks were led by Jalen Brunson, who scored the first six points for the team and finished with 32 points, and Karl-Anthony Towns who contributed 24 points and 13 rebounds.
 Coming off a monster Game 4, Tyrese Haliburton was limited to 8 points on 2-of-7 made field goals, while Benedict Mathurin scored a team-high 23 points off the bench.
-The game remained close throughout the first half, but a 20–0 run by New York midway through the third quarter allowed them to power through the rest of the game in control.
+The game remained close throughout the first half, but a 20–0 run by New York midway through the third quarter allowed them to take control for good.

-After being swept by the Boston Celtics in the Eastern Conference Finals last year, the Pacers avenged by dominating the game, particularly in the second half, to clinch their second NBA Finals appearance, after the 2000 loss to the Los Angeles Lakers.
-The game was close at halftime with the Pacers leading 58-54, but from then on they took full control of the game to win 125-108 and eliminated the Knicks for the 2nd straight year, also their 3rd straight series win over the Knicks.
+The Pacers avenged their Eastern Conference Finals sweep from last playoffs by the Boston Celtics, with a 125–108 win in Game 6.
+They did so by dominating the game, particularly in the second half, to clinch their second NBA Finals appearance, after the 2000 loss to the Los Angeles Lakers.
+The game was close at halftime with the Pacers leading 58–54, but from then on they took full control of the game to eliminate the Knicks for the second straight year.
 Pascal Siakam led the team with 31 points, and was named the NBA Eastern Conference Finals MVP.